 We are subject to risks generally associated with having a global supply chain, including certain laws and regulations related to forced labor and human rights.
 In June 2022, the U.S. Uyghur Forced Labor Prevention Act ("UFLPA") went into effect, which imposes a rebuttable presumption that goods produced in the Xinjiang Uyghur Autonomous Region of China or involving certain Chinese entities were produced using forced labor and prohibits importation of such goods into the United States absent clear and convincing evidence proving otherwise.
 UFLPA or other U.S. human rights trade restrictions could affect the sourcing and availability of products, lead to our products being held for inspection by CBP and delayed or rejected for entry into the United States, result in other supply chain disruptions, or cause us to be subject to penalties, fines or sanctions.
 In the future, these human rights-related trade restrictions may expand in the United States or extend beyond the United States.
-In September 2022, the EU proposal, if passed and implemented, could similarly impact our supply chain.
+In September 2022, the European Union announced a similar proposal targeting goods within Europe created with forced labor, without specifying particular countries or sectors.
+The EU proposal, if passed and implemented, could similarly impact our supply chain.
 Even if we were not subject to penalties, fines or sanctions or supply chain disruption under these restrictions, if products we source are linked in any way to forced labor, our reputation could be harmed.